Your frequently asked questions about physician associates

-Physician associates' ability to practise medicine is enabled by collaboration and supportive working relationships with their clinical supervisors, meaning that there is always someone who can discuss cases, give advice, and attend to patients if necessary.
+Physician associates have been practicing in the UK for 10 years, so are relatively new members on clinical teams.
+Physician associates' ability to practise medicine is enabled by collaboration and supportive working relationships with their clinical supervisors (consultants), meaning that there is always someone senior who can discuss cases, give advice, and attend to patients if necessary.

-Physician associates can be found working in GP surgeries, accident and emergency departments, and inpatient medical and surgical wards throughout the UK.
+Physician associates can be found working in this way in primary and secondary care across 20 specialty areas throughout the UK.

-In a GP surgery, physician associates see patients of all ages for acute and chronic medical care.
-Physician associates can refer patients to consultants, the EAU or to A & E when clinically appropriate.
+In a GP surgery, physician associates may see patients of all ages for acute and chronic medical care.
+Physician associates can refer patients to consultants, the acute medical unit or the emergency department when clinically appropriate.
 Other duties include home visits, prescription reauthorisation, review of incoming post and laboratory results.
 Physician associates are an additional health care team member to help the practice reach Quality Outcome Framework targets.

-In accident and emergency departments, physician associates are able to see whoever comes in the door.
-They see patients in minors and majors as well as resuscitation and post resuscitation.
+In emergency departments, just like in general practice, physician associates are able to see patients with undifferentiated diagnoses.
+They consult with patients in minors and majors as well as resuscitation and post resuscitation.
 They are also able to see medical, trauma, mental health, paediatric, obstetrics and gynaecology cases.
-Physician associates obtain the history, conduct the physical exam, request investigations.
+Physician associates obtain the history, conduct the physical exam, request and interpret investigations, diagnose and magage patients.
 They are able to make referrals both to in-house specialities as well as arrange for outpatient appointments or GP reviews.
 Physician associates are able to discharge or admit patients and can arrange for intermediate care or community services as well.
 Some experienced physician associates help with teaching for the physician associate and medical students as well as foundation year one and year two doctors.